RakhithJK/dbeaver-dbeaver-wiki/AWS-DocumentDB.md

 AWS DocumentDB is based on the [[MongoDB]] engine.
 It has several minor differences in the query processing and network configuration.
 However most features which work for MongoDB will work for DocumentDB as well.
+Please refer to [[MongoDB]] article.

 ### Connections